eringutbrod/eds-repo/README.md

 # eds-repo
-test repository for eco-data-science learning github
+This is a test repository for eco-data-science learning GitHub.

+This is awesome